jarridrb/jarridrb.github.io/_pages/about.md

 - **Revisiting Projection-Free Optimization for Strongly Convex Constraint Sets** \\
 *Jarrid Rector-Brooks*, Jun-Kun Wang, Barzan Mozafari \\
 AAAI (2019) [link](https://arxiv.org/abs/1811.05831)

-# Misc
-Besides work, I live with my brilliant partner, our dog Ella, and our cat Clementine.
-I love hiking, listening to music, drumming (I’m nostalgic for my college marching band days), and playing video games.
-If you've got any questions, or would just like to chat, don't hesitate to reach out!